survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 For tools like webpack to allow tree shake npm packages, you should generate a build that has transpiled everything else except the ES6 module definitions and then point to it through *package.json* `module` field.

-In Babel terms, you have to let webpack to manage ES6 modules like this:
+In Babel terms, you have to let webpack to manage ES6 modules:

 **.babelrc**